-Droplets carrying viral particles in the air can be of any size, but while the larger ones will quickly fall to the ground or other surfaces, the smaller ones (only a few microns in diameter) will remain in the air for a while, with the risk to inhale them.
+The droplets carrying viral particles in the air can be of any size, but while the larger ones will quickly fall to the ground or other surfaces, the smaller ones (only a few microns in diameter) will remain in the air for a while, with the risk to inhale them.

 The word "aerosol" is mainly used to describe these smaller particles.

-If SARS-CoV-2 is airborne, it is far from the only disease of its type.
+If SARS-CoV-2 is airborne, it is far from the only disease of its kind.
 Measles, for example, is known to be able to last in the air for up to two hours.
 Tuberculosis, although a bacterium, can to remain in the air for six hours.

 Evidence of the aerial spread of Covid-19 however, as the microbiologist says, already seems to be a lot.

 Several great studies indicate, among the main routes of spread, the fact that the coronavirus remains in the air.
 Other studies have suggested that the virus can remain in aerosolized droplets for hours.

 Finally, the new study conducted by Roy and his team in Tulane shows that SARS-CoV-2 infectious aerosolized particles they could actually linger in the air for up to 16 hours and maintain infectivity much longer than MERS and SARS-CoV-1.